psrvere/learning-rust/README.md

 I started learning Rust using the Book titled `The Rust Programming Language`.
-This repos has the projects and notes from reading this book.
+This repo has the projects and notes from reading this book.